mitchtabian/Food2Fork-KMM/README.md

 1. Accompanist Coil
 1. Hilt
     - I decided to use AAC ViewModel because it gives so much state management stuff for free.
 Maybe in the future a shared viewmodel will be more practical.
 I'll talk about this in detail in the course.
+    - See this tweet thread if you want to do some reading: https://twitter.com/ianhlake/status/1388517293005574144

 #### iOS Specific Components
 1. SwiftUI